 I remain doubtful about the accuracy of the PAI score, which basically works with the same concept that we saw in theAmazfit T-REX and in 'Amazfit bip s, but the system found that I am basically a mostly stressed out and out of shape person.
 And how to blame him.

 Management of notifications

 The management of notifications of Mi Band 5 it is practically identical to what we saw in the fourth generation.
 With the new Xiaomi smart band you can access all the notifications received on the smartphone, which will be viewed individually but which will not allow any interaction.
 In short, if you are wondering no, there is still no possibility to reply to the messages received, but it is clear that with such a small display it is perhaps better this way.

 There are also notifications in case of inactivity, it is possible to activate notifications and call reminders, weather reports are available, it is possible to answer phone calls (with which it will obviously be necessary to use the smartphone) and so on.

 Does Xiaomi Mi Band 5 Global have NFC?

-As of today, the situation is still unclear on the issue of NFC.
+On the issue of NFC to date the situation is still poco clear.
 What is certain is that the Mi Band 5 in its global version it will be available both with and without NFC, but what remains doubts is the real usefulness of the thing.
 In Russia, for example, even the Mi Band 4 with NFC can be used for contactless payments via the Mastercard circuit, but as far as Italy is concerned, nothing is still.

 It is therefore plausible that even the Mi Band 5 with NFC, could be used in the Bel Paese exclusively with the turnstiles of public transport, such as the subway or even buses, and it can hardly be used for contactless mobile payments.
 We'll see.